zacharyvoase/dagny/README.md

 Now, if you fetch `/users/zacharyvoase/`, you’ll see the result of rendering the `"users/show.html"` template as a HTML page.
 If you fetch `/users/zacharyvoase/?format=json`, however, you’ll get a JSON representation of that user.

-Dagny also uses `webob.acceptparse`, so passing an `Accept: application/json` header will result in JSON output, too.
+Dagny’s ConNeg mechanism is quite sophisticated; `webob.acceptparse` is used to parse HTTP `Accept` headers, and these are considered alongside explicit `format` parameters.
+So, you could also have passed `Accept: application/json` in that last example, and it would have worked.
+When using `curl`, this is as easy as:

+    curl -H"Accept: application/json" 'http://mysite.com/users/zacharyvoase/'

-#### How Renderers Work
+#### When Renderers Are Called

-When `show()` is called by a request, the main body of the action is first run.
+When an action is triggered by a request, the main body of the action is first run.
-If this does not return a `HttpResponse` outright, the action will perform content negotiation, to decide which renderer to use.
+If this does not return a `HttpResponse` outright, the renderer kicks in and performs content negotiation, to decide which **renderer backend** to use.
 In most circumstances, this will be `html`.
-The default behavior of the `html` renderer looks something like this:
+The default behavior of the `html` renderer backend looks something like this:

     class User(Resource):